Look after your wellbeing as a supporter

 For most people this is a new experience, so these questions are normal.
 The mental health professional will be able to give you more information.
 We also have information about signs, symptoms and treatments at Learn about mental health.

-Many support people say that once the mental health condition is diagnosed, their feelings of love and protection for the person increase.
+Many support people say that once a mental health condition is diagnosed, their feelings of love and protection for the person increase.

 Sometimes supporters also feel a sense of helplessness because they can’t control or improve the situation.

-Many support people have also described experiencing anticipatory grief.
+Many people have also described experiencing anticipatory grief.
 This is a feeling of loss and sadness at what might have been.
-It can be a fear that someone may never reach their full potential, fulfil hopes and dreams or that the relationship may never return to what it was.
+It can be a fear that someone may never reach their full potential or fulfill their hopes and dreams, or that the relationship may never return to what it was.

 Other common feelings include: